dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 # [Innovate or Die](#innovate-or-die)

-I really think that this ever-changing world created the conditions that required humanity to innovate or perish.
+This ever-changing world -- did it create the conditions that required humanity to innovate?
+If not, would humanity have perished?
+How many others came before mankind, just on the cusp of intelligent life?
+This world was changing much faster than ours is today.
+This is how it's always been, but we are certainly accelerating it.

+But their world was full of dying glaciers.
+People in that time must have been able to see what was coming.
+And some of the became cut off from previous thoroughways like the Bering Strait or undeniably trapped on increasingly small islands.
+When would these changes stop?
+Would they ever?
+Would the whole world flood?!
+If so, how would they escape?

 By developing crude seafare.
+By learning to dominate their surroundings and environment.
 And, as sea levels rose and glaciers extent undulated across the continents, microsocieties were locked into various degrees of hierarchical isolation for periods of centuries or millinea.
 This is the perfect means for separating and fermenting various combinations of ideas.
 There really couldn't be a more well-designed accident as the conditions that preceded humanities emergence into cultural self-awareness.

 So you see, this transition was destructive and creative at the same time, isolating groups of humans and psychologically imprinting us